AXOOM/charts/charts/generic-service/README.md

-# AXOOM Service Helm Chart
+# Generic Service Helm Chart

 This Helm chart serves as a template for running a service.
 It handles monitoring, ingress, etc..